2015 6 Hours of Silverstone: Race

 Davidson was closing by one second per lap on the duelling Jani and Fässler.
 Duval got the No. 8 Audi back onto the lead lap when he and Jani negotiated their way past a LMGTE Am Ferrari.
 During the third phase of pit stops, Conway's No. 2 Toyota was lapping Gianluca Roda's No. 50 Larbre Compétition Corvette at Becketts corner when he was unseen by Roda.
 Conway mounted the kerb in avoidance, hitting a thin plastic bollard that lodged itself in the front of the Toyota's splitter affecting its turn-in handing.
 Conway's teammate Davidson overtook him for second soon after and took the lead when Jani's No. 18 Porsche entered the pit lane for fuel and tyres; Dumas relieved him.
 Dumas emerged just ahead of the No. 7 Audi which now had Lotterer aboard.
 Dumas forced Lieb wide onto the outside line at Village corner for third and kept the position on the Hangar Straight.
 Lotterer's newer tyres allowed him to close on Conway, and he passed him on the inside at Vale corner for second.
 Conway later ran wide at Abbey turn because of his worn tyres and lost fourth to Dumas.

-Rusinov had an anxious moment in the No. 26 G-Drive Ligier when the No. 97 Aston Martin blocked him under braking for the end of the Wellington Staight and spun at Brooklands turn.
+Rusinov had an anxious moment in the No. 26 G-Drive Ligier when the No. 97 Aston Martin blocked him under braking for the end of the Wellington Straight and spun at Brooklands turn.
 He recovered without losing the LMP2 class lead to teammate González as he held a one-minute lead.
 Lotterer was quicker than race leader Davidson through slower traffic and attempted to pass him on the inside at Brooklands corner, but Davidson blocked him on the Wellington Straight.
 The following lap, Lotterer tried again into Village turn and was successful this time round and subsequently pulled away.
 Bruni's No. 51 AF Corse Ferrari took the lead of LMGTE Pro in the fifth minute of the third hour after Pilet's No. 92 Porsche picked up a right-front puncture from going off the circuit.
 The car entered the garage for four minutes and fell to sixth in class with Makowiecki aboard.
 Dumas returned to the overall lead during the next pit stop cycle before Lotterer retook it by double stinting his tyres and only stopping for fuel.
 Lieb now drove the No. 18 Porsche when he went off the racing line onto some astroturf leaving Stowe corner but regained control of the car without losing too much time.
 Three minutes later, Conway passed Lieb on the inside at Vale corner for third.